Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Binary Search

 \subsection{Cache Friendly Binary Search}

-Modern CPUs exploit a small amount of integrated high performance memory called cache, which can be accessed much faster than the regular RAM.
-In simple terms this can be thought of as a temporary copy of various fragments of the RAM.
-Any data needed by the program is first sought in cache, and, if not found\footnote{when this is happens, it is said that a \textit{cache-miss} event occurs, which has performance penalties}, is uploaded from RAM to cache, then used.
-As the cache is small, every time something is loaded into it, in order to make space some other piece of data must be displaced.

-Because cache memory is extremely fast, it is beneficial for a program to carry out as much work as possible on a data set small enough to fit in cache, so that the accesses to RAM, which are expensive, are minimized.
-An algorithm designed with this property in mind is said to be \textit{cache friendly}.

-The degree of efficiency in the use of cache memory for various formulation of comparison based search algorithms has been studied systematically in \cite{Morin2015}.
-The conclusion is that one of the most cache friendly implementation of the search algorithms relies on reordering the array $X$ according with a special layout, called \textit{Eytzinger layout} \cite{Eytzinger1590}.
+The degree of efficiency in the use of cache memory for various formulation of comparison based search algorithms has been studied systematically in Khuong et al. \cite{Morin2015}.
+Their conclusion is that the most cache friendly implementation of the the binary search algorithm is the one proposed by Sanders et al. \cite{Sanders2004}, which reorders the array $X$ according with a special layout due to \textit{Eytzinger} \cite{Eytzinger1590}.

-The algorithm incurs some setup cost to reorder the array $X$ and requires extra storage space to store it.
-An efficient implementation requires that the size of the original array $X$ is $2^L-1$ for some value $L$.
+The algorithm incurs some upfront setup cost to rearrange the array $X$ and requires extra memory storage space to store it once reordered.
+An efficient implementation requires that the size of the original array $X$ is $2^h-1$ for some integer value $h>0$.

 Algorithm \ref{alg:eytzinger} describes the index search procedure, assuming that the Eytzinger layout has already been computed and stored in a new array $Y$.
-For an explanation of how the Eytzinger layout is organized, the reader is referred to \cite{Morin2015}.

-The problem solved in this paper is slightly different from the one solved in \cite{Morin2015}, which search for the index $i$ of the element of the array $X$ matching exactly the number $z$, therefore the algorithm proposed here is also slightly different.
-Furthermore, the array $Y$ is padded with the last element of the array $X_N$ until it reaches the size $2^L-1$, so that the algorithm does not require the introduction of checks on the index range and can work at its best efficiency.
-This trick, already used in algorithm \ref{alg:binaryopt}, does not affect results, because as part of the problem statement $z<X_N$.
+While Sanders' algorithm, as implemented in Khuong at al. \cite{Morin2015}, can only cope with arrays of size $2^h-1$, here the array $X$ is padded with the last element of the array $X_N$ until it reaches the size $2^h-1$, so that the algorithm does not require the introduction of checks for the index range and can work at its best efficiency.
+This trick, already used in algorithm \ref{alg:binaryopt}, does not affect results, because by the problem statement, the condition $z<X_N$ is always true.

-This introduces an extra memory requirement of about $(2^L-N)\,S$ bytes, where $S$ is the size in bytes of the elements of array $X$ (4 for single precision and 8 for double precision).
+This introduces an extra memory requirement of about $(2^L-N)\,S$ bytes, where $S$ is the size in bytes of the elements of array $X$, i.e. 4 for single precision and 8 for double precision.
+Noting that some nodes in the tree may never be reached, the size of the padded array $Y$ could be reduced, similarly to what was done in section \ref{sec:leadbit}.

 The detailed search procedure is listed in algorithm \ref{alg:eytzinger}, which uses the following precomputed constants: